English Indian Egg Bhurji (1 Cup) and Poha (1 Cup)

 Portion Control

-Start by reducing the portion size of egg bhurji and poha to help moderate the glucose spike.
+Reduce the portion size of the egg bhurji and poha to help manage the glucose spike.
+Smaller servings can lead to a more moderate impact on blood sugar levels.

 Discover